 Modernization and expansion

-At the beginning of the year, BELGRADE AIRPORT started with works on modernizing and expanding of Belgrade Nikola Tesla Airport.
-Thanks to it’s extensive worldwide airport management experience, the parent company VINCI Airports will boost growth and create additional value for the passengers and partners of the main Serbian airport during the concession project.
-Modernisation works have been ongoing without major disruptions, even during the state of emergency, in accordance with all the recommendations and safety and health prevention measures prescribed by relevant authorities.
-Together with construction partner, VINCI Terna Construction JV and their subcontractors, BELGRADE AIRPORT have developed a specific plan to mitigate the impacts of the pandemic on the works dynamic and projected deadlines.
+Thanks to its extensive worldwide airport management expertise, the parent company VINCI Airports will boost growth and create additional value for the passengers and partners of the main Serbian airport during the concession project.
+Modernisation works have been ongoing without major disruptions, even during the state of emergency, in accordance with all the recommendations and health and safety measures prescribed by relevant authorities.
+Together with our construction partner, VINCI Terna Construction JV and their subcontractors, BELGRADE AIRPORT has developed a specific plan to mitigate the impacts of the pandemic on the dynamic of works and projected deadlines.

-Greater capacities for more passengers
+Larger capacity for more passengers